 - Dropping your moisture meter: Even though they are relatively hardy, some Moisture Meters can get damaged after dropping and when you test the soil it may consistently tell you that your soil is dry.
 I.t is good practice to periodically probe your meter into a recently watered plant testing, especially if dropped.

-- The salinity of soil: This means salt levels.
-If you feed your plants often or live in an area where the tap water is mineral-heavy, there is a high likelihood of salt build up in your houseplant’s soil which can lead to inaccurate readings on your meter.
-It is the best general practice to flush your potting medium every 3 months to avoid mineral or salt build-up by watering or soaking your plants in distilled or low mineral water.
+- The salinity of soil: This means salt levels in the soil.
+If you feed your plants often or live in an area where the tap water is mineral-heavy, there is a high likelihood of salt build up in your houseplant’s soil which can lead to inaccurate readings on your soil moisture meter.
+It is the best general practice to flush your potting medium every 3 months to avoid mineral or salt build-up by watering or soaking your plants in distilled or low mineral water, such as reverse osmosis water.

 - Your probe snaps off: This may seem like common sense but may go unnoticed.
-Some potting mediums can become hard and if you force the probe too hard into the soil you may damage or snap off the probe tip where the reading is taken.
+Some potting soils can become hard and compacted, then if you force the probe too hard into the soil you may damage or snap off the probe tip where the reading is taken.
 Do not force your probe into the potting medium if resistance is felt.

-Moisture Meters are fabulous tools for balancing out and knowing the exact condition of your potting medium moisture without guessing and can be a wonderful assistant for those of us who fall into habits of overwatering or underwatering.
+Moisture Meters are fabulous tools for balancing out and knowing the exact condition of your potting mediums moisture without guessing and can be a wonderful assistant for those of us who fall into habits of overwatering or underwatering.
+Click for more on identifying Overwatering vs Underwatering in your houseplants.